Congregation of Our Lady of Charity of the Good Shepherd: History

 The Congregation of the Sisters of the Good Shepherd began as a branch of the Order of Our Lady of Charity (Ordo Dominae Nostrae de Caritate), founded in 1641 by John Eudes, at Caen, France, and dedicated to the care, rehabilitation, and education of girls and young women in difficulty.
 Some of the girls were abandoned by their families or orphaned, and some had turned to prostitution in order to survive.
 The Sisters provided shelter, food, vocational training and an opportunity for these girls and women to turn their lives around.

 The Congregation of the Sisters of the Good Shepherd was founded by Rose Virginie Pelletier in Angers, France, in 1835.
 Rose was the daughter of a medical doctor and his wife, known for their generosity to the poor.
 At the age of eighteen, she joined the Congregation of Sisters of Our Lady of Charity in Tours and was given her the name Mary of Saint Euphrasia.
 At the age of twenty-nine, she became mother superior of the convent.

-Contemplative community
+Contemplative Community

+While Mother Prioress at the Tours Convent of the Order of Our Lady of Charity of the Refuge, Mary Euphrasia formed a group of contemplative nuns, named the Sisters Magdalens (based in a devotion to Mary Magdalene's conversion).
+In August 1964, they were renamed Sisters of the Cross, and in July 1987, they were again renamed the Contemplative Sisters of the Good Shepherd.

+During the 2005 General Chapter, it was clarified that the Congregation of the Sisters of the Good Shepherd is one congregation with two separate lifestyles, apostolic and contemplative.

-While superior at Tours, Mary Euphrasia formed a contemplative nuns group, named the Magdalen Sisters (based in a devotion to Mary Magdalene's conversion), now known as the Contemplative Communities of the Sisters of the Good Shepherd, for penitent women who wished to live a cloistered life, but were ineligible to become Sisters of Our Lady of Charity.
-On November 11, 1825, four young women began their novitiate with a short rule given to them by Archbishop de Montblanc of Tours, which followed the Rule of the Third Order of Our Lady of Mount Carmel, and earned their own way with intricate embroidery and production of altar bread.
+This group of nuns was open to any woman from any class who wished to live a cloistered life, but were ineligible to become Sisters of Our Lady of Charity.
+On November 11, 1825, four young women began their novitiate with a short rule given to them by Archbishop de Montblanc of Tours, which followed the Rule of the Third Order of Our Lady of Mount Carmel.

+They lived their religious life in solitude, prayer, and penance.
+They also undertook physical work, and they earned their own way with intricate embroidery, making altar bread and working with bees.